-Mark your calendars: this Saturday, April 28 is National Prescription Drug Take-Back Day!
 This initiative began with DEA-sponsored drug take-back events in 2010.
-Last year’s Take-Back Day, over 5,300 sites across the nation collected unwanted medications totaling over 456 tons.
+During recent Take-Back Day events, more than 5,300 sites across the nation have collected unwanted medications totaling 456 tons.

 Storing Old Medication is Dangerous